ucb-datalab/ucb-datalab.github.io/index.md

 #### Grading

- * 10%: Class Participation – Active engagement in class discussion and lecture, participation during "show and tell", attending office hours, Q&A engagement on Ed Discussion (<a href="https://edstem.org/us/courses/73439">invite link</a>)
+ * 10%: Class Participation – Active engagement in class discussion and lecture, participation during "show and tell", attending office hours, Q&A engagement on (<a href="https://edstem.org/us/courses/73439">Ed Discussion </a>).

- * 60%: Lab Reports/Notebooks – due before specified class, -10% for each day late, you can collaborate with people in the class, but all work, writeups, notebooks, coding, plots, etc. MUST be your own.
-We'll drop your 2 lowest checkpoint scores.
+ * 60%: Lab Reports/Notebooks – due before specified class, you can collaborate with people in the class, but all work, writeups, notebooks, coding, plots, etc. MUST be your own.
+See syllabus for grading and late policy.

- * 30%: Lab Checkpoints – weekly progress goals for each lab; graded mostly for completeness and presenting and leading discussion on at least one checkpoint topic
+ * 30%: Lab Checkpoints – weekly progress goals for each lab; graded mostly for completeness and presenting and leading discussion on at least one checkpoint topic.
+We'll drop your 2 lowest checkpoint scores, no extensions on checkpoints.

 #### Prereqs